Organizing various replications in MySQL 8.0

 MySQL Router is a product that transparently routes connections to MySQL servers.

-This configuration makes it possible to automatically promote databases using the group replication function, and to automatically change the database destination of an application using the MySQL Router function.
+This configuration allows for automatic DB promotion using the group replication function, and automatic DB redirection of applications using the MySQL Router function.

-It is recommended to use this option when you want to prioritize high availability.
-However, it does have overhead and restrictions on update processing, so prior verification is essential.
+This is recommended when you want to prioritize high availability.
+However, there is overhead and restrictions on update processing, so prior verification is essential.

 About InnoDB ReplicaSet